The Silent Treatment: Are They Ignoring Texts On Purpose?

 Some psychologists consider this refusing to communicate a form of psychological abuse and warn against its use in any situation but the direst, such as abusive relationships, stalking, or similar concerns.
 Although there is no way to know for sure if someone is ignoring a text on purpose, there are some signs that the lack of communication is intentional and overt.

-1) the two of you are fighting
+1) The two of you are fighting

 If the two of you have been fighting recently or are currently in the middle of a fight, and texting communication has halted, it is likely your paramour is giving you the silent treatment.

-2) your relationship has seen other forms of abuse
+2) Your relationship has seen other forms of abuse

 Most psychologists agree that silent treatment is a form of psychological abuse.
 If abusive behavior is present in your relationship in other ways, the silent treatment is a tried-and-true way to punish a partner.
 If your partner or the person in whom you are interested exhibits controlling tendencies in other areas and either restricts their own communication or tries to restrict yours, they may be using the silent treatment.

-3) communication is notoriously scant
+3) Communication is notoriously scant

 The silent treatment and a cooling-off period are two different things.
 However, this pattern is preceded by some sort of explanation, even as short as "I can't talk about this right now.
 I need some space."
 Silence, on the other hand, is total silence, without warning or explanation, or silence preceded by some derogatory statement about the other person, such as "I can't talk to you when you're so dramatic," or "I'm not stooping to your level, so we're done talking."
 Although these are both examples of communicating, the communication is not healthy, and any resulting silence likely falls under the silent treatment.

-4) you have to offer the mea culpa
+4) You have to offer the mea culpa

 When you are being given the silent treatment, it will likely only end when you feel like you have to rush to apologize, amend your behavior, or otherwise change yourself, your habits, or your needs to accommodate your partner.
 When it is actually being used as a tool to manipulate, the silent treatment is employed as a means of altering someone's behavior and painting oneself in a positive or sympathetic light.
 For this reason, the person giving the silent treatment usually will not be the first to end the silence but will instead wait for you to plead or beg, or will make sure they are given the space and time they want, rather than space or time you might need.